 Why is my basement damp?
 How to fix basement moisture

 We recently had our basement finished, and everything was great for the first few months.
 But as we got into fall and it started to rain more, we noticed a bit of a damp basement smell.
 You know, that awful, musty smell of a wet basement?
 It turns out we have moisture in the basement.
 Luckily we got rid of it but there are several causes of a damp basement.
 Here is what you need to check and how to fix the moisture that is inside your wet basement.

 What causes a damp basement?

-The reason for a wet basement smell is caused by water vapor moisture accumulating in the basement, and it has nowhere to go.
+The reason for a damp basement smell is caused by water vapor moisture accumulating in the basement, and it has nowhere to go.
 Simply put, there is excess moisture in your basement.
 You need to identify what is causing that dampness and take steps to fix it.

 Does your carpet have a lot of wet stains?
 It may be time to replace it; use this carpet cost calculator to see how much new carpet will cost you.

 Basement moisture typically comes from one of several places.